 Ice and snow can quickly cause widespread outages from damaged utility poles and power lines.
 A ¼ inch of ice accumulation on power lines can add up to 250 pounds of weight, and accumulations of up to 1 inch of ice can cause serious damage to trees and power lines.

-With winter conditions, ice may linger well after an initial storm, causing travel and work to remain hazardous.
-So first off, it’s important to know the realities around winter storms and their effect on substation and transmission components.
+With winter conditions, ice may linger well after an initial storm.
+It’s important to know the realities around winter storms and their effect on substation and transmission components.
 Here are a few things to be aware of:

 - Generally, transmission lines in the southern states are not built to handle ice.

 - If trees become loaded with ice, they’re at risk of falling across a transmission line.

 - Power switches can struggle in ice conditions.
 As ice collects, the switches can become frozen while closed or open.
 Power switches do have some ice breaking ability, but there is a limit.
 They can quickly be rendered inoperable with a heavy ice coating.
 This reduces the ability of a power company to make power flow changes, which can compensate for sudden changes in load or generation.

 - Winter storms can heavily affect insulators.
 In the case of ice buildup due to moisture and quick freezing, the impact will result from the ice sticking and allowing mass to congregate on the insulator and the line.
 In this situation, a failure will most likely occur with the hardware or the line itself, as opposed to the insulator.

 Remember: when working to shorten or prevent winter power outages, close storm monitoring and visual inspections are key.

 How do you fight winter power outages?
 It’s all about system frequency observation

 Operators monitoring winter conditions should closely manage the frequency (or speed) of the power system.
 The speed must be tightly controlled with the max and min both at 60 Hz.
 Other points to consider regarding system load observation: